Professor1711/BugNaath/README.md

 ├── README.md            # This file
 └── targets.txt          # Optional - list of URLs to scan

-⚠️ Disclaimer
-This tool is for educational and authorized testing purposes only.
-Do not use it against any target without proper permission.
-The author is not responsible for any misuse or damage caused.

 💬 Credits
 Created with 💻 by Virendra Leelawat